 Because the University recognizes that authorship practices may be very different for different disciplines and attempting to apply specific requirements regarding determination of authorship over multiple disciplines would not be the appropriate approach, this Policy sets forth certain generally applicable principles, and then requires the various academic units of the University to develop internal regulations appropriate for the particular disciplines, in the form of Supplemental Rules supplementing this Policy.
 In the event a particular academic unit does not develop internal regulations appropriate for its discipline, the principles and rules set forth herein, and in the accompanying Guideline(s) will govern.

 II.
-DEFINITIONS
+Definitions

-These definitions apply for the limited purposes of this Policy and its associated Regulations.
+The following definitions apply for the limited purposes of this policy and any associated regulations.

 A. Authorship confers intellectual credit, responsibility, and accountability for published work.